samcartersmith/cds/docs/rn-visreg-testing.md

 ## FAQ

-What should I do when my feature branch is hanging because of a "Waiting for base build" Status?
+_What should I do when my feature branch is hanging because of a "Waiting for base build" status?_

 - This status indicates that the feature branch is waiting for the visreg build on master to complete so that the feature branch can compare to the latest visual content
 - As a result your first step should be to confirm there is in fact something wrong with the build on master